 MEET THE PARTNERS

-Victor Donnay is the William R. Kenan Jr. Chair in Mathematics and the Director of the Environmental Studies Program at Bryn Mawr College and Principal Investigator of the NSF funded Philadelphia Regional Noyce Partnership.
+Dr. Victor Donnay, Founding Director, is the William R. Kenan Jr. Chair in Mathematics and an affiliate faculty in the Bi-Co Environmental Studies Program at Bryn Mawr/Haverford Colleges and Principal Investigator of the NSF funded Philadelphia Regional Noyce Partnership.

-In spring 2010, I taught a math seminar on Math Modeling and Sustainability in which students did service learning projects in which they used mathematics to analysize problems on sustainability on campus and in the community.
+Since 2010 I have taught a math seminar on Math Modeling and Sustainability in which students do service learning projects in which they used mathematics to analyze problems of sustainability on campus and in the community.

 To learn more about Victor, please click here.